fiskaltrust/rollout-doc/invitation-management/README.md

 The registration and invitation process is as follows:

 1. The PosCreator registers in the fiskaltrust.Portal, activates the role "PosCreator" and digitally signs the associated cooperation agreement with fiskaltrust.
-Then he registers his PosSystems in the portal and sends invitations for assignment to his PosDealers with the help of the portal (for each registered PosSystem).
-The fisklatrust.Portal automatically sends the invitation e-mails to the PosDealers.
+Then he registers his POS-Systems in the fiskaltrust.Portal and sends invitations for assignment to his PosDealers with the help of the fiskaltrust.Portal (for each registered POS-System).
+The fiskaltrust.Portal automatically sends the invitation e-mails to the PosDealers.
 2. The PosDealer receives the invitation e-mail and clicks on the link to register.
 First, he sets his password, selects the partner role: "PosDealer" and digitally signs the associated cooperation agreement with fiskaltrust.
-3. Now the PosDealer can invite his PosOperators via the portal and have them assigned to him.
+3. Now the PosDealer can invite his PosOperators via the fiskaltrust.Portal and have them assigned to him.
 This is important, because he must later carry out the mass rollout of the fiskaltrust.Middleware via the portal.
 4. The invited PosOperator then receives the invitation email from fiskaltrust, presses the link to register, sets his password and signs the user agreement so that the fiskaltrust.Middleware can be installed on his cash register.

 ![Invitation process](images/invitation-process.png "invitation process")